India's Reliance strikes third unit stake deal, raising $8 billion in two weeks

 Vista Equity has more than $57 billion in capital commitments and has invested in companies across sectors including media and entertainment, healthcare and real estate.

-Reporting by Sankalp Phartiyal and Kanishka Singh; Additional reporting by Juby Babu; Editing by Anil D'Silva and Lincoln Feast.
+Reporting by Sankalp Phartiyal and Kanishka Singh; Additional reporting by Juby Babu; Editing by Lincoln Feast and Stephen Coates